tableau/tabcmd/contributing.md

 > bin/coverage.sh

+### Localization

+Strings should be added/edited in /tabcmd/locales/en/{name}.properties by id and referred to in code as
+> string = _("string.id")

+- regenerate updated strings for packaging as exe
+> python -m doit properties po mo

+### Versioning

+Versioning is done with setuptools_scm and based on git tags.
+The version number will be x.y.dev0.dirty except for commits with a new version tag.
+ This is pulled from the git state, and to get a clean version like "v2.1.0", you must be on a commit with the tag "v2.1.0" (Creating a Github release also creates a tag on the selected branch.)

+The version reflected in the executable (tabcmd -v) is stored in a metadata file created by a .doit script:
+> python -m doit version

 ### Packaging
+Packaging for release is done in a github action and should not need to be done locally.

 - build an executable package with [pyinstaller](https://github.com/pyinstaller/pyinstaller).
 > [!NOTE]
 > You can only build an executable for the platform you are running pyinstaller on.
-The spec for each platform is stored in tabcmd-*platform*.spec and the exact build commands for each platform can be checked in [our packaging script](.github/workflows//package.yml).
+The spec for each platform is stored in tabcmd-{platform}.spec and the exact build commands for each platform can be checked in [our packaging script](.github/workflows//package.yml).

 e.g for Windows
 > pyinstaller tabcmd-windows.spec --clean --distpath .\dist\windows